w3c/wcag-act/act-rules-format.md

 For each implementation the following data <em class="rfc2119">may</em> be provided.
 If included, consistency and coverage <em class="rfc2119">must</em> be determined as defined in this section.

 - Name of implementation
-- Name of the vender
+- Name of the vendor
 - [Consistency](#impl-consistency)
 - [Coverage](#impl-coverage)
 - Version used in testing consistency and coverage